For those of you not interested in the backstory, click here to go right to the recipe. You’re welcome.

 First off, don’t use any that are soap-based.
 Just… don’t.
 Those mixes are incredibly messy, they start to foam up when you sweat, and you absolutely do not want to get that stuff in anyone’s eyes.
 We were using a very problematic soap-based concoction all the way up until the final dress rehearsal and I was at my wits’ end when one last Google search turned up a recipe involving dark Karo corn syrup and poster paint.

 We experimented with this new recipe, and we were somewhat happier with the results.
 However, we weren’t quite getting the consistent look we wanted.
-So, we switched it up a bit, swapping in light Karo for the dark syrup, introduced cocoa powder to get the color right, and Bazinga: fake blood!
+So, we switched it up a bit, and Bazinga: no-stain stage blood!

 Greg’s DIY No-Stain Washable Fake Blood Recipe: